8 Best Dust Collectors for a Small Shop 2024 – Top Picks & Reviews

-Dust collectors are one of those tools that aren’t very fun to have, but they are necessary for many different projects and situations.
+Dust collectors are one of those tools that aren’t very fun to have, but they are necessary for many projects and situations.
 No one dreams about upgrading their dust collector or looks forward to the release of a new model.
-However, if you want your shop to stay clean (and safe), you need one.
+However, you need one if you want your shop to stay clean (and safe).

 Of course, purchasing the right model is also paramount.
-Otherwise, you may end up spending more money than you need to or choosing a model that isn’t powerful enough for your workspace.
+Otherwise, you may spend more money than you need to or choose a model that isn’t powerful enough for your workspace.

-To help you make the best decision of your small shop, we researched some of the top dust collectors out there.
-Below, you’ll find our reviews for some of the best dust collectors for smaller shops, which are generally less expensive than some of the industrial models out there.
+To help you make the best decision for your small shop, we researched some of the top dust collectors.
+Below, you’ll find our reviews for some of the best dust collectors for smaller shops, which are generally less expensive than industrial models.

 The 8 Best Dust Collectors for a Small Shop

 1. SHOP FOX W1685 Dust Collector – Best Overall

 The SHOP FOX W1685 Dust Collector is designed to work with woodworking machines.
 It has a powder-coated paint to prevent rust and improve the overall durability of the model.
 This machine is 16 amps, so you have to remember to plug it into the correct outlet since some breakers aren’t designed for 16 amps.
 Given its power, you should also be careful when plugging it up with other machines.

 Besides that, the SHOP FOX is perfect for small shops.
 It can be used as a stationary unit or moved around.
 It can be outfitted with wheels, which is fantastic if you use different tools around your workspace.
 It has a 2.5-micron bag that’s suitable for small workshops.
 Plus, this machine seems to be quite durable.
 There are many reports of the SHOP FOX dust collector running for years.